tomoyaX2/scrapper/client/guidlines/helpers/create-view.md

     );
   });

-// you will get ready to use componetn after calling .view
+// you will get ready to use component after calling .view
 <Counter />
 // if you need to prevent extra renders you can use in-built memo version
 <Counter.Memo />